invad0r/notable-notes/notes/parallel.md

 ---
-tags: [linux]
+tags: [linux, moreutils]
 title: parallel
 created: '2019-07-30T06:19:49.203Z'
-modified: '2020-07-28T12:49:33.355Z'
+modified: '2020-09-01T12:48:23.855Z'
 ---

 # parallel

-> GNU Parallel is a replacement for xargs and for loops.
+> gnu parallel is a replacement for xargs and for loops.
 It can also split a file or a stream into blocks and pass those to commands running in parallel

+## install
+`brew install parallel`

 ## usage
 ```sh